 Zostera spp. structural and morphological parameters

-In order to estimate leaf cover in vegetated areas (% Cov), six quadrats were randomly placed along transects in each seagrass meadow station, and visual estimations were carried out by SCUBA divers for Z. marina and fieldworkers at low tide for Z. noltei (and Z. marina in DN).
-In TH, a PVC sheet was used to cover Z. noltei and obtain the same observation conditions as in other sites which were not submerged during observation (due to overlapping leaves).
+In order to estimate leaf cover in vegetated areas (% Cov), six quadrats (0.16 m2) were randomly placed along transects in each seagrass meadow station, and visual estimations were carried out by SCUBA divers for Z. marina and fieldworkers at low tide for Z. noltei (and Z. marina in DN).
+In TH, a PVC sheet was used to flatten the leaves of Z. noltei and obtain the same observation conditions as in other sites which were not submerged during observation (due to overlapping leaves).
 For Z. marina, all shoots in the quadrats (or a sub-sample in case of high coverage) were counted to measure the density per square meter (Dshoot).
-Seagrass morphometric parameters were obtained from three random PVC cores sampled in the quadrats.
+Seagrass morphometric parameters were obtained from three random PVC cores (0.005 m2 for Z. noltei, 0.03 m2 for Z. marina) sampled in the quadrats.
 The shoots were carefully washed free of epiphytes and sediment with filtered seawater.
 Fully mature leaves were measured for five random shoots per replicate.
 The leaf area index (LAI) was calculated as the mean leaf surface per shoot × shoot density.
 For Z. noltei, the density (Dshoot) was estimated from the number of shoots per core.
 The mean number of leaves per shoot was expressed as Nleaves.shoot and the maximum leaf height as Hleaf.max.
 Finally, total above-ground (leaves: Bleaf) and below-ground (roots and rhizomes: Broots) biomass was estimated for each core after freeze-drying, and the ratio Bleaf /Broots calculated to assess the relative investment of Zostera spp. between its above-ground and below-ground parts.
 The values (per quadrat (N=18) and per core (N=9)) were averaged to estimate all the variables at the level of the sampling point for each species (Site × Season × Modality).

 Data analysis